sendViews

 }

-Call sendViews() from the .onAppear modifier on the view that represents that hierarchy (here, the privacy & cookies screen under Settings):
+Call sendViews() from the .onAppear modifier on the view that represents that hierarchy.
+In this example, that view is the Privacy and Cookies screen under Settings:

 struct SettingsPrivacyCookiesView: View {